plusonelabs/calendar-widget/README.md

 ### [v1.9.0](https://github.com/plusonelabs/calendar-widget/issues?q=is%3Aissue+milestone%3A1.9) "Showing past events"

 * New group of preferences created: "Event filters".
 It holds already existed "Date range" preference and new options, allowing to show past events.
 * Added "Events that ended recently" option.
-It allows to show events, which ended several hours ago, today or one day ago. [#122](https://github.com/plusonelabs/calendar-widget/issues/122)
+It allows to show events, which ended several hours ago, today or yesterday. [#122](https://github.com/plusonelabs/calendar-widget/issues/122)
-* Added "Past events with color" option.
-Show events, which occurred any time in the past, based on their color (the same as default Calendar color or not the same).
-Actually this option allows to treat calendar events as Tasks and mark their completion by changing event's color. [#138](https://github.com/plusonelabs/calendar-widget/issues/138)
+* Added "Show all past events with Default color" option.
+Turning this option on will show you all past events, which have Default color.
+This option may be used to treat calendar events as Tasks and mark their completion by changing event's color. [#138](https://github.com/plusonelabs/calendar-widget/issues/138)
 * Added "Past events background color" option.
+* Added "Hide based on keywords in a title" option, which acts on all events.
+You may type several keywords, separated by spaces or commas.
 * Added "Today" option to a "Date range", so you may see current and future events for today only [#156](https://github.com/plusonelabs/calendar-widget/issues/156) (The same "Today" option exists for past events also)
 * "Refresh" icon added to the widget's Header allowing instantly refresh list of events in the widget [#120](https://github.com/plusonelabs/calendar-widget/issues/120)
 * Added "Show days without events" option.